wp-plugins/sg-60-style-guide-creator/readme.txt

 == Installation ==

 1. Download zipped archive of plugin
-1. Log into your WordPress dashobard and add the new plugin via upload
+1. Log into your WordPress dashboard and add the new plugin via upload
 1. Activate the plugin
 1. Use the easy to use instructions
 1. use shortcode `[sg-60 id="xx"]` to display the style guide